cncf/glossary/style-guide.md

 # Category

-The **category** label will come after the status label, it's contents will be capitalized, and consist of the following options:
+The **category** label will come after the status label, its contents will be capitalized, and consist of the following options:

 - Concept
 - Tool